 Brain injuries cases can be incredibly valuable.
 However, they are extraordinarily difficult to diagnose and prove.
 Think about it: if you are suffering from memory loss and confusion symptoms, will you be able to tell your doctor about these problems?
 Considering the challenges inherent to TBI diagnosis, if you or someone who cares about you have noticed any head injury symptoms since your accident, please bring a loved one who knows you well with you to the doctor.
 Often a spouse, parent, or significant other will be able to report changes and symptoms you cannot notice or remember.

-In additional to the traditional medical attention necessary to heal your facial injuries, you should consider whether cosmetic surgery is necessary.
+In addition to the traditional medical attention necessary to heal your facial injuries, you should consider whether cosmetic surgery is needed.
 If it is, the other driver’s insurance company could be liable to cover these damages as well.